Mortgage Rates Fall Amid US Recession Fears

 The 30-year fixed-rate mortgage was 5.30% on average the week ending July 28, down from 5.54% the previous week, according to Freddie Mac.
 That is still significantly higher than this time last year when it was 2.80%.

 Rates rose sharply at the beginning of the year, peaking at 5.81% in mid-June.
-But since then, concerns about inflation and the possibility that the US economy may be slipping into recession have made them more volatile.
+But since then, concerns regarding inflation and the possibility that the US economy may be slipping into recession have made them more volatile.

 Demand to buy a home continues to fall as buyers face higher rates, record home prices, heightened recession risk and declining consumer confidence, said Sam Khater, chief economist at Freddie Mac.